 Colleagues from chapters across the nation will support you and lend their expertise and experience any time that you need assistance.

 Annual marketing toolkits for National Foster Care Month and Giving Tuesday are provided and benefit all chapters by increasing awareness about the organization.

-Monthly Presidents/ED Leadership calls with Executive Team (CEO, CFO, CMO, and Program Trainer) to discuss best practices, goals, challenges, etc.
+Monthly Presidents/ED Leadership calls with Executive Team (CEO, CFO, CMO, and CPO) to discuss best practices, goals, challenges, etc.